 BS in Business and Entertainment

-- A total of 120 credit hours with a cumulative GPA of 2.00 of better
+- 120 credit hours with a cumulative GPA of 2.00 or better

-- 6 credit hours of college writing
+- Completion of college writing requirement

 General Education Requirements

 - A total of ten courses, consisting of two courses from each of the five foundational areas.

 - At least one course from Area Five: The Natural and Mathematical Sciences must include a laboratory science component.